 Pregnancy is an incredible journey, but it can take a significant toll on your body—especially your core muscles.
 Many new mothers experience weakened abdominal muscles, back pain, and pelvic discomfort, often caused by a condition called diastasis recti.
-Proper core strengthening can play a crucial role in recovery, helping to restore stability, reduce pain, and improve overall function.
+Proper postpartum core strengthening for diastasis recti can play a crucial role in recovery, helping restore stability, reduce pain, and improve overall function.

 Understanding Diastasis Recti

 Diastasis recti occurs when the connective tissue (linea alba) between the left and right abdominal muscles stretches and weakens, causing the muscles to separate.
 This condition is common during and after pregnancy due to the pressure exerted on the abdominal wall.
-Some of the most common symptoms include:
+The most common symptoms include:

 If left unaddressed, diastasis recti can contribute to long-term instability and discomfort.
-However, targeted exercises can help restore strength and function.
+Fortunately, targeted exercises can restore strength and function.
+ACOG recommends a gradual, supervised return to core exercise after pregnancy.

 1. Diaphragmatic Breathing